 Robert Fern Lyons was one of the early settlers in the Carberry area after emigrating west from Ontario in 1879.
 He purchased one of the first lots when the community of Carberry was established, on which he built a department store which he operated until 1888.
 Lyons owned 2700 acres of land around Carberry and raised crops and livestock.
 A Conservative, Lyons was elected to the Manitoba Legislature five times between 1892 and 1914.

 What interests me most about Lyons is the house he built near Carberry.
 Though long abandoned and disintegrating quickly, the crumbling mansion retains enough of the detail to suggest its original magnificence.
-Located east of Carberry and Hwy #5, the house is visible among the overgrown trees from the highway, its brick construction standing out against the prairie fields.
+Located about a km south of Carberry on Highway #5, the house is visible among the overgrown trees from the highway, its brick construction standing out against the prairie fields.

 Below is a picture of the side of the Lyons mansion and the additions it had back in its hey day along with the list of early owners.
 Thanks to Kelly at Carberry Plains Museum.